 You need to keep your company compliant while doing business internationally.
 For your information, France has concluded with several foreign countries agreements on mutual assistance for tax recovery matters.

 It means that the French tax authorities can request for assistance from their counterparts in a foreign nation in order to tackle a tax evasion taking place in France.
 This kind of request is likely to push the local authorities (in the foreign country) to audit the company accounts of their own residents.

 Corintax® is an authorized fiscal representative well acquainted with French VAT legislation.
-If you are a business owner, a managing director or a financial controller and, on a voluntary basis, you would like to put your company in line with the French VAT regulation, please send your message to: vat@N0SPAM.corintax.com
+If you are a business owner, a managing director or financial controller of a foreign company and, on a voluntary basis, you would like to be compliant with your VAT obligations in France, please send your message to: vat@N0SPAM.corintax.com